 We love to celebrate Italian traditions, and Easter is a big one for us.
 We asked our friend Aldo Zilli to share with us what Italian Easter is like in his home town of Abruzzo.

 “Easter is a big deal in Abruzzo.
 Celebrations begin the week before, on Palm Sunday, and we fill the days with processions where everyone takes part, following these with a vigil at the church on Saturday evening.

 Easter Sunday is a day for family with everyone getting together to share a meal and swap sweet treats.
 The main course would be lamb, which in Abruzzo meant abbacchio; a young milk-fed lamb which has very light pink meat and a delicate flavour.
 We would marinade the chops with rosemary and garlic, and then grill them.
 This is served with seasonal spring vegetables, artichokes and baby greens.

-Chocolate eggs are popular, but children are traditionally given a large cookie shaped like a woman for a girl and a horse for a boy.
+Chocolate eggs are popular, however children are traditionally given a large cookie shaped like a woman for a girl and a horse for a boy.
 Easter Monday, or Pasquetta, is spent with friends, getting out into the countryside and enjoying a picnic.”

-We think abbacchio sounds delicious – try lamb this Easter with one of our delicious Italian recipes…
+Indeed, we think abbacchio sounds delicious – try lamb this Easter with one of our delicious Italian recipes…